smouksassi/ggquickeda/README.md

 read.csv("youruploadeddata.csv",na.strings = c("NA","."))
 ```
 Once your data is uploaded the first column will be selected for the **y variable(s):** and the second column for the **x variable:**, respectively.
 A simple scatter plot of y versus x variables is shown.
-ggquickeda can handle one or more y variable(s) selections but only one x variable.
+ggquickeda can handle one or more y variable(s) selections and more recently one or more x variable(s).
-Note that the x variable should be different from those selected for y variable(s).
+Note that the x variable(x) should be different from those selected for y variable(s).
 Whether the user selects one or more y variable(s), the y variable(s) data will be automatically stacked (gathered) into two columns named yvalues (values) and yvars (identifier from which variable the value is coming from) and a scatter plot of yvalues versus x, faceted plot by yvars will be shown.
 Mixing categorical and continuous variables will render all yvalues to be treated as character.
 The order of the selected y variables(s) matters and can be changed via drag and drop.
 Selections can be removed by clicking on the small x.
 When no y variable(s) is selected a histogram (if x variable is continuous) or a barplot (if x variable is categorical) is shown.
+The same applies when ore or more x variable(x) where the values are named (xvalues) and the identifier variable name is (xvars).
+When no x variable(s) is selected a histogram (if y variable is continuous) or a barplot (if y variable is categorical) is shown.

 ### Data Manipulations
 After selecting your y variable(s) if any and x variable you can directly proceed into data manipulation within the **Inputs** tab using the following subtabs.
 Note that the subtabs execution is sequential i.e. each subtab actions are executed in the order they appear.
 If the user changes an upstream action this will reset the subsequent ones.